 6. Compare the Ruby-measured total GC time to the dtrace-measured total GC time

 It seems that the measurement from GC::Profiler is consistently lower than the dtrace measurement, by a non-trivial margin (15-20% in my testing).

 Looking at GC::Profiler.raw_data, the bulk of the difference seems to be in the sweep time measurement (mark times line up pretty closely between the two ways of measuring).

 Any insight into whether this represents a legitimate bug, an error in my measurement technique, or a misunderstanding of these measurements would be greatly appreciated!

-#3 Updated by Ben Weintraub about 1 year ago
+#3 Updated by Ben Weintraub over 1 year ago

 I realized that these are actually measuring different things: dtrace's timestamps measure wall clock time, whereas GC::Profiler on Mac OS X uses getrusage, which measures user CPU time.
 It still seems weird that the two would be so divergent though, given that GC mark and sweep should be CPU-bound.

-#4 Updated by Ben Weintraub about 1 year ago
+#4 Updated by Ben Weintraub over 1 year ago